genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 .. _multiple testing correction: https://en.wikipedia.org/wiki/Multiple_comparisons_problem#Correction

-Moreover, you can sort the DE genes by these statistics, clicking the small arrows near the name of the metric in the table.
+Moreover, you can sort the differentially expressed genes by these statistics, clicking the small arrows near the name of the metric in the table.

 .. image:: images/en_microarrays_sorting.png